tehtrk/geonode/scripts/spcgeonode/README.md

 # SPCgeonode [![Build Status](https://travis-ci.org/olivierdalang/SPCgeonode.svg?branch=master)](https://travis-ci.org/olivierdalang/SPCgeonode)

 SPCgeonode is a setup for Geonode deployement at SPC.
 It makes it easy to deploy a production ready Geonode.
+The setup aims for simplicity over flexibility, so that it will only apply for typical small scale Geonode installations.

 The setup is also usable for Geonode developement or customization.